 - 1. Select the CAM window from within the Solidworks Command Window (note that CAM is an HSM Works plug in and is different from Solidworks CAM and Solidworks CAM TBM and will not appear unless HSM Works is installed on the computer) - 2.
 The Command Window will now show HSM Works functions - 3.
-Select "New Job" to specify desired part to machine, define size of raw stock, and indicate the part zero and work holding coordinate system. - 4.
-Typically the back left corner is used for part zero as shown ≥
+Select "New Job" to specify desired part to machine, define size of raw stock, and indicate the part zero and work holding coordinate system. - 1.
+Typically the back left corner is used for part zero as shown ■ - 4.
+Select the first desired machining operation from the 2D or 3D maching drop down - 1.
+The 2D machining drop down is used for many 2D operations including slotting, facing, pocketing, and chamfering - 2.
+The 3D operations can do 2D machining operations such as adaptive pocket clearing, however it is typically used for adaptive clearing or machining requiring all 3 axies simultaneously